krittin/ansible-role-ha-k3s/README.md

 * At least 3 and odd number of master nodes
 * 1 or more worker nodes
-* Nodes need to have memory cgroup enabled.
+* Memory cgroup enabled on the nodes.
 If nodes are Raspberry Pi, the role will do that for you
 * A fixed registration address that loadbalances to master nodes, more detail at https://docs.k3s.io/datastore/ha#3-configure-the-fixed-registration-address
+* Nodes allocated to host groups named 'masters' and 'workers' in inventory

 Role Variables
 --------------